nescampos/privatecomplaint/README.md

    This will:

-   - Compile your Compact contract
+   - Compile the Compact contract (compliants.compact)
    - Build TypeScript to JavaScript
    - Deploy contract to the testnet